Dodgers dream team headed by quiet money guy

 Many expect the two media giants will face off in a bidding war for the rights.

-Major League Baseball, which pressured McCourt to sell, seems satisfied wit the transaction.
+Major League Baseball, which pressured McCourt to sell, seems satisfied with the transaction.

 "This price is an obvious reflection of the overall health of the team under the leadership of Commissioner Selig," said Pat Courtney, a spokesman for MLB.